charles-dyfis-net/grub-openpgp-compat-test/README.md

 How Is This Content Licensed?
 =============================

-GnuPG is GPLv3+.
+GNU GRUB is GPLv3+.
 Derived works from it fall under that same license.

 All other content is MIT-licensed.
 (This includes content from the nixpkgs repository, for which copyright is held by various contributors to the NixOS project).